gusdeboer/opp/README.md

 ## Debugging

-If you are setting up you environment it's good practice to test your application in the Open Payment Platform Sandbox
+If you are setting up your project it's good practice to test your application in the Open Payment Platform Sandbox

 ```php
 use Gusdeboer\OPP\OnlinePaymentPlatformApiClient;